cardano-foundation/developer-portal/docs/getting-started/overview.md

 Cardano is a collection of open-source, patent-free protocols.
 It's a platform that enables you to store, transform, and manage value, identity and governance.

 ## How did it start?
-Cardano started as a significant research and development project in 2015, and it took almost two years of research to get to a position where writing code could begin.
+Cardano started as a significant research and development project in 2015, and it took almost two years of research to get to a position to start writing code.

 The point of Cardano was to ask: What do we need to achieve to provide a financial and social operating system for billions of people on a sustainable basis?
 What collections of technologies do we need to bring together to get everything at an affordable cost?